Hot Rolled Coil Price Trend and Forecast

 • Consumer Goods: metal furniture, filing cabinets, and certain metal containers.

-Hot Rolled Coil price provided by PriceWatch is a base price and excludes VAT/Taxes, discounts, or offers.
+Hot Rolled Coil Market Price Trend provided by PriceWatch is a base price and excludes VAT/Taxes, discounts, or offers.
 The information herein is accurate to the best of our knowledge as of the date indicated and is provided solely for the convenience of our customers as a reference for hot rolled coil.
 PriceWatch disclaims any warranties or representations regarding the accuracy of results derived from this information.
 It is the sole responsibility of the user to assess the suitability of the product for their specific application.
 This document does not constitute an endorsement to use the product in violation of any applicable patent rights.